Ellezique/Full-Stack-App-PART-A/README.md

 ### R1: DESCRIPTION OF WEBSITE

 #### PURPOSE
-AfterCredits is a movie discussion app for people over the age of 18.
+AfterCredits is a movie discussion app (ideally for people aged 18 and older).
 There are two proposed versions of the app:

 **A. Early Beginnings version:** The initial core app version is designed to build user community.
 There will be one movie or series for the month, similar to a book club.
 Community users can see what the select movie/series is so that they can have a chance to watch it if they haven't seen it yet.
 When they are ready, they can join the chatroom to discuss the movie/series with other users.